Mother of two and yoga enthusiast Yasmin Vossoughian brings her passion for storytelling to the MSNBC anchor desk.

 Today, Vossoughian is telling stories as an anchor for MSNBC, cable’s second-most-popular news channel and the only cable network in the top 25 to grow by double digits in 2018.
 “I love breaking news,” she says.
 “I’m just this junkie when it comes to that.”

-Since joining MSNBC in 2017, Vossoughian has been a fixture on the channel as co-anchor of “Morning Joe: First Look,” the predawn newscast that leads into MSNBC’s signature morning show, and her own Sunday afternoon news hour, on which she and a panel discuss the week’s biggest headlines.
+After joining MSNBC in 2017, Vossoughian became a fixture on the channel as co-anchor of “Morning Joe: First Look,” the predawn newscast that leads into MSNBC’s signature morning show.
+She now anchors a two-hour news block on Saturday and Sunday afternoons, on which she and guest panelists discuss the week’s biggest headlines.

 Hearkening back to her days at Oxy, she admits, “I never liked writing long papers.
 I didn’t take three weeks to study for a final—I studied the night before.
 That actually serves you well in news.
 I download all this information, it sits inside of me and marinates, and then I go on the news.
 Then, the next day, it’s all different.
 Breaking news just fits my personality.”